Over the last decade, cybercrime has increased worldwide, impacting the personal security of billions of people.

 This kind of potential growth has analysts pinning a high price target of $265 on Raytheon.
 That’s a 21% increase over today’s market price.

-Additionally, the company not only pays a 1.47% dividend yield, but it has also reduced its outstanding shares over the past decade by 30%, suggesting that Raytheon considers itself undervalued by the larger market.
+Additionally, the company not only pays a 1.47% dividend yield, but it has also reduced its outstanding shares over the past decade by 30%, suggesting that Raytheon considers itself undervalued by the larger market.20 Stocks That Benefit from 5G Technology and Could Soar in 2021 [sponsor]

 Source: Money Morning